-Value of Options
+Value of Options Granted in year Exercised in year Lapse

-Granted in year \$ (A) Exercised in year \$ (B) Lapsed in year \$ (C)
+\$ (A) \$ (B) \$ (C)

-Executive directors
+EXECUTIVE DIRECTORS

 William Clayton 15,350 - -

 David McArthur - - -

-Non-executive directors
+NON-EXECUTIVE DIRECTORS

 Mark Pitt - - -

-Rhod Grivas - -
+Rhod Grivas - - -

 15,350 - -

 - (A) The value of options granted in the year is the fair value of the options calculated at grant date using the Black Scholes pricing model taking into account the terms and conditions upon which the options were granted.
 The value of each tranche of options is recognised over the vesting period.
 For the year ended 30 June 2009 \$11,221 was expensed in personnel expenses.
 At the balance date \$4,129 remains to be vested. - (B) The value of options exercised during the year is calculated as the market price of shares of the Company as at close of trading on the date the options were exercised after deducting the price paid to exercise the options.
 No options were exercised in the year. - (C) The value of the options that lapsed during the year represents the benefit foregone and is calculated at the date the option lapsed using the Black Scholes pricing model assuming the performance criteria had been achieved.
 No options lapsed in the year.